AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/math-module.md

 feature: Workfront Fusion
 exl-id: 677d722f-3a9f-498e-939a-1cfe8e943fb6
 ---
-# Math
+# [!UICONTROL Math]

-In an Adobe Workfront Fusion scenario, you can use the math module to calculate math expressions.
+In an [!DNL Adobe Workfront Fusion scenario], you can use the math module to calculate math expressions.

 ## Access requirements